Terasology/Books/README.md

   }
 }
 ```
-where itemSlots should be filled with 0s as it is empty. "privateToOwner" details whether or not other users have access to the bookshelf.
-"PlaySoundAction" contains the sound played for when the bookshelf is opened.
-"InteractionScreen" contains information of how the bookshelf should be interacted with.
+where `itemSlots` should be filled with 0s as it is empty. `privateToOwner` details whether or not other users have access to the bookshelf. `PlaySoundAction` contains the sound played for when the bookshelf is opened. `InteractionScreen` contains information of how the bookshelf should be interacted with.

 # Credits for images: